Spilker Engineering and Applied Sciences Building at Stanford University

 The building supports three user groups: Photon and Quantum Science and Engineering; Nano Science and Engineering; and Biological Science and Engineering.
 These groups have established a convergence of research and equipment needs that require state of the art facilities.
 The labs in the building include:

-The Spilker Engineering and Applied Sciences Building also aims to define a new standard for the performance and livability of lab buildings on campus making extensive use of daylighting and natural ventilation in the non-lab areas through a large central atrium.
-The building will reduce energy consumption 30-40% below California Title-24.
+The Spilker Building also aims to define a new standard for the performance and livability of lab buildings on campus making extensive use of daylighting and natural ventilation in the non-lab areas through a large central atrium.
+The building reduces energy consumption 30% below California Title-24.

-Connected through basement-level research and lab areas to the adjacent Huang Engineering Center and the fourth building on the quad, the Shriram Bioengineering and Chemical Engineering Center, the Spilker Engineering and Applied Sciences Building will foster direct collaboration between nano research and related disciplines including biological sciences and engineering, materials and applied sciences, and applied physics.
-As research within the Spilker Engineering and Applied Sciences Building is also generating foundational insights for the school of medicine, its proximity to the medical school makes it an important link between SEQ and School of Medicine.
+Connected through basement-level research and lab areas to the adjacent Huang Engineering Center and the fourth building on the quad, the Shriram Bioengineering and Chemical Engineering Center, the Spilker Building will foster direct collaboration between nano research and related disciplines including biological sciences and engineering, materials and applied sciences, and applied physics.
+As research within the building is also generating foundational insights for healthcare, its proximity to the medical campus makes it an important link between SEQ and Stanford School of Medicine.

 Isaac Campbell, AIA, was the Project Designer for the Spilker Engineering and Applied Sciences Building while a Principal at Bora Architects.